BlizzCrafter/MonoGame.Forms/README.md

-A mesage from the developer:
+A message from the developer:

 ![Banner](doc/GIF_Optimizedx3.gif)